A Sailor-Made Man: Production

 Considered to be Lloyd's first feature-length film, the extended running time of A Sailor-Made Man came about purely by accident.
 During production, with an excessive number of gags written into the story, it became apparent that the film would be longer than the traditional two-reel short.
 Producer Hal Roach decided they should just go ahead and shoot everything they had come up with, and worry about cutting down the length later.
 Often dependent on the preview process, Lloyd decided to preview the film at its 40-plus minute length to see which parts did not work.
 However, the audiences enjoyed the extended cut so much, Lloyd decided not to change a thing and kept it as a four-reel comedy.

+Music

+In 2012, the Dallas Chamber Symphony commissioned composer Brian Satterwhite to compose an original musical score for A Sailor-Made Man.
+It premiered during a concert screening at Moody Performance Hall on November 12, 2012 with Richard McKay conducting.

 Reception

 "It is a riot of fun," said a reviewer for Photoplay, "and boasts a first-rate story, too.
 He can ever be depended on to add fresh material to his laughing-stock.
 Mildred Davis is, as always, a pleasing foil."

 Against a budget of just over $77,000, A Sailor-Made Man grossed $485,285, making it a surprise hit.